camilstaps/docker-clean/README.md

   nightly for a specific date` - see below how to derive a Dockerfile for this)
 * `latest` is an alias for the latest stable release, currently `3.0-stable`

-`camilstaps/clean:base` is a bootstrap container and should not be used separately.

 ## How to use

 ### `clm`